The Markle Foundation

 - More than 12 months had elapsed since any updates or security fixes had been carried out on the Drupal core or its modules.

 - The previous developers had altered the Drupal core in a manner that prevented future updates.

 - The custom modules were not created in accordance with Drupal guidelines, leading to several security risks.

 - The web server was a Rackspace Virtual Cloud server that had not been set up properly and was not being updated regularly.

-Markle partnered with HD|Made to redesign the website while I handled the backend changes and implementation of the theme.
-The theme was built on Bootstrap 3.
+Markle hired a design firm to revamp the look and feel of their website, while I was responsible for updating the backend and integrating the theme.
+The theme was designed using Bootstrap 3.

 Due to the impending End of Life of Drupal 6, the website was migrated to Drupal 7, which would secure Markle's investment in the new site for the long term.
 The modifications made to the Drupal core were removed from the code, and new custom modules were developed as needed to preserve its functionality.
 Apache SOLR was introduced to enhance document library search capabilities.